 5. Get a corded phone for landlines

 A cordless phone or answering machine won’t work if the power’s out.
-Your cell phone may be difficult to charge or have reduced service in and after a major storm.
-FLASH says you should plan on alternate, traditional communication: “a standard telephone handset, radio, or pager.”
+Your cellphone may be difficult to charge or have reduced service in and after a major storm.
+So, plan on alternate, traditional communication, such as a corded phone.

 6. Make a plan

-Planning should also include knowing how to right things afterward.
-Familiarize yourself with your main electrical panel, and make a chart of breaker positions and what they feed.
+Familiarize yourself with your main electrical panel and make a chart of breaker positions and what they feed.
 You may have to reset circuit breakers after an outage.

 7. Create a kit